npujol/tts_histories/README.md

 # tts_histories

-Create TSS from txt or wattpad histories (in spanisch)
+Create TSS from txt or wattpad histories(Spanisch)